Piistachyoo/calculator-atmega32/README.md

  **All Configurations are available for change in /Application/application.h**

-4x4 Keypad connected to port D.
+- 4x4 Keypad connected to port D.

-LCD is connected to port C and working in 4-bit mode..
+- LCD is connected to port C and working in 4-bit mode..

+**Peripherals used:**
+- DIO

 ## Files